Perf/linux-after-install/README.md

-# Linux After Install
+# linux-after-install

-A comprehensive set of configuration scripts to streamline post-installation setup of Kubuntu and other Ubuntu-based distributions.
+A comprehensive set of configuration scripts to streamline post-installation setup of **Kubuntu** and other Ubuntu-based distributions.
 These scripts automate common setup tasks, install essential software, and configure system settings for optimal performance.

 ## Core Features